omni-us/jsonargparse/README.rst

 the schema.
 If the schema defines default values, these will be used by the parser to initialize the config values that are not specified.
-When adding an argument with the :class:`.ActionJsonSchema` action, you can use "%s" in the :code:`help` string so that in that position the schema will be printed.
+When adding an argument with the :class:`.ActionJsonSchema` action, you can use "%s" in the :code:`help` string so that in that position the schema is printed.

 .. _jsonnet-files: